 Sedation check:

-- If an anesthesia professional provides deep sedation/GA, bill anesthesia codes per payer policy.
+- If an anesthesia professional provides deep sedation/GA: Bill anesthesia codes per payer policy.
+Do not bill G0500/99153 with anesthesia professional present

 Scenario: Dysphagia evaluation.
 Mucosal abnormality → biopsy taken.